DanielSchetritt/papermc-docker/README.md

 - Volume
   - Set this to a name for the server's Docker volume (defaults to randomized gibberish).
   - Alternatively, set this to a path to a folder on your computer.
+  - If you want to use NFS for the server's Docker volume, [read this first](#using-nfs-for-the-docker-volume).
   - `-v <my_volume_name>:/papermc`
   - `-v </path/to/files>:/papermc`
 - Detached